Caio-Rezende/Caio-Rezende/README.md

 ## Caio here!
 Nice to meet y'all! 🧑‍💻👪

 Pronounced like Kyle, I am currently on remote work from BR - GO - Goiânia.

 I am a professor, a researcher and a programmer.

 I love what I do and have people that depends on me, professionaly and personally, so I am always commited to my projects.

 Let's do our best and maybe connect somewhere in between our goals.

 ## Languages

-.
-TypeScript / JavaScript
+- TypeScript / JavaScript
-.
-Dart
+- Dart
-.
-Python
+- Python
-.
-PHP
+- PHP
-.
-SQL
+- SQL
-.
-Java
-.
-C# / C / C++
+- C# / C / C++
+- HTML / XML / YAML
+- Shell Scripting (bash, powershell)
+- Java
-.
-GraphQL
+- GraphQL
-.
-Solidity
+- Solidity

+## Interests

+- AI
+- Blockchain
+- WebDev
+- MLOps
+- DevOps
+- DS
+- SPA

 <!--